By far, the best way to know your photographer before your wedding!

 Take advantage of it and show your curves!
 Curves are beautiful!
 Especially if you have some large ships, use the contrast with your waist.
 And don’t be afraid to show your arms.

-In other words, hiding your body with great clothes will probably deserve you.
+Hiding your body with great clothes will probably deserve you.

 The way you wear your clothes